General Truthfulness Characterizations Via Convex Analysis: Duality in Property Elicitation

-The notion of direct elicitation is often useful for generating intuitive examples, since the report space itself has meaning.
-In fact, given any convex function $G$, the property $\Gamma(t) = \partial G_t$ is directly elicitable by $G$.
-This is in fact how equation~\eqref{eq:props-ex-tabs} was generated, though at $t=0$ we selected $\{0\}$ instead of the full subgradient set $\partial G_0 = [-1,1]$ to make $\Gamma$ non-redundant.

-We can also clarify what we mean when we say direct elicitation is canonical: every elicitable property gives rise to a directly elicitable property. \begin{proposition} Let $\Gamma$ be an elicitable property, elicited by $\AS{r,t} = G(t_r) + \varphi(r)(t - t_r)$.
-Then $\Gamma^\varphi(t) = \varphi(\Gamma(t))$ is directly elicitable. \end{proposition} \begin{proof} Simply keep $G$ and take $\id_\D$ as the new $\varphi$. \end{proof} In other words, properties are literally just subsets of subderivative mappings, up to some bijection (or \emph{link function}) taking them to some other report space $\R$
+We can also clarify what we mean when we say subgradient elicitation is canonical: every elicitable property gives rise to a subgradient-elicitable property. \begin{proposition} Let $\Gamma$ be an elicitable property, elicited by $\AS{r,t} = G(t_r) + \varphi(r)(t - t_r)$.
+Then $\Gamma^\varphi(t) = \varphi(\Gamma(t))$ is subgradient-elicitable. \end{proposition} \begin{proof} Simply keep $G$ and take $\id_\D$ as the new $\varphi$. \end{proof} In other words, properties are subsets of subderivative mappings, up to some bijection, or \emph{link function}, taking them to some other report space $\R'$; see also the discussion following Theorem~\ref{thm:dual-report-char}.

-As a final remark, we note a few observations about direct elicitation.
+As a final remark, we note a few observations about subgradient elicitation.
 One first notices that the $G$ eliciting some $\Gamma$ is not unique, as $G' \defeq G + c$ will also elicit $\Gamma$ for any constant $c$.
-But these are the \emph{only} convex functions directly eliciting $\Gamma$.
+But these are the \emph{only} convex functions subgradient-eliciting $\Gamma$.
 Moreover, recovering such a $G$ from $\Gamma$ is easy: simply integrate (a selection of) $\Gamma$ to obtain $G$.
-Testing whether $\Gamma$ is directly elicitable is less straight-forward, but there are a variety of monotonicity conditions addressing this issue as well (cf Appendix~\ref{sec:convex}).
+Testing whether $\Gamma$ is subgradient-elicitable is less straight-forward, but there are a variety of monotonicity conditions addressing this issue as well (cf Appendix~\ref{sec:convex}).

-\subsection{Report duality}
+\subsection{Report Duality}

-We are now ready to hold up a mirror to properties and their scores, by introducing notions of duality.
-As we will see, there are actually \emph{two} mirrors, yielding four combinations of dualities (see Table~\ref{tab:quadrangle-simple}).
-In this subsection we will explore the first, flipping the report from the type to the dual type.
-For now, we will take our dual vector space to be all linear functions from $\V$ to $\reals$ (\emph{not} $\extreals$ as above).\footnote{When the dual space can take on infinite values, the conjugate is not always well-defined, as values of the form $\infty-\infty$ are encountered.} We begin with the fundamental object of convex duality, the convex conjugate.
+We are now ready to introduce the first of two notions of duality in property elicitation, where we change the report from the type to the dual type, but leave the type itself unchanged.
+For now, we will take our dual vector space to be all linear functions from $\V$ to $\reals$ (not $\extreals$ as above).\footnote{When the dual space can take on infinite values, the conjugate is not always well-defined, as values of the form $\infty-\infty$ are encountered.} We begin with the fundamental operation of convex duality, the convex conjugate.

 \begin{definition} Let $\V^* \defeq \linear(\V\to\reals)$.
 The \emph{convex conjugate} of $G:\V\to\extreals$, denoted $G^*:\V^*\to\extreals$, is given by

 \end{definition}